justindujardin/pow-core/README.md

 >
 > grunt --version

+Install the `bower` utility that's used for installing javascript libraries:

+> npm install -g bower

-Install the npm dependencies:
+Install the npm and bower dependencies:

-> npm install
+> npm install && bower install

 Run the developer workflow: